Yandex Cloud

 • Deleting a database

-Managed Service for ClickHouse® provides two methods to manage cluster databases:
+Managed Service for ClickHouse® provides two methods for managing cluster databases:

 • Using the native Yandex Cloud interfaces, such as the CLI, API, and management console.
-Select this method if you want to create and delete cluster databases using Yandex Managed Service for ClickHouse® features.
+Select this method to create and delete cluster databases using the Yandex Managed Service for ClickHouse® features.

 • Using SQL queries to the cluster.
-Select this method if you want to use a solution you already have to create and manage databases, or if you need MySQL® database support in Managed Service for ClickHouse®.
+Select this method to use your own solution to create and manage databases, or if you need MySQL® database support in Managed Service for ClickHouse®.

 Database management via SQLDatabase management via SQL